lady-h-world/My_Garden/reading_pages/Penitent_Arch/ts1.md

 # Time Series Data Exploration

-Comparing with traditional datasets, time series data has hidden time patterns, which creates a different fun experience in data exploration!
-Let's looks at some popular and practical methods.
+Unlike traditional datasets, time series data contains hidden temporal patterns, offering a unique and engaging experience during data exploration.
+Let’s explore some popular and practical methods!

 ## Explore Univariate Time Series

 ### About the Data

-Our perfume sales data is a typical time series data.
-It's also a univariate time series data, meaning there is only 1 time dependent variable ("Daily_Sales" in this example).
-See the example below:
+Our perfume sales data is a classic example of time series data.
+Specifically, it is a univariate time series, meaning there is only one time-dependent variable (in this case, `Daily_Sales`).
+Take a look at the example below:

 <p align="left">
 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Garden_Totem_images/data_exploration/ts_sales_exp.png" width="170" height="184" />
 </p>

-Here's the sales plot.
-As we can see, there is an obvious repeated up and down pattern in the data:
+Here’s the sales plot.
+As you can see, the data shows a clear, recurring pattern of ups and downs:

 <p align="left">
 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Garden_Totem_images/data_exploration/daily_sales_plot.png" width="1092" height="293" />
 </p>

 🌻 [To get sales time series data >>][1]